• The Distorted Reality of a Haunted Mind

 Would it possible to ignore the Hebrew Israeli protesters calling white racial slurs to the “MAGA” students in the middle of the original video?
 Why is it that one horrible rape joke manages to be the voice of the entire group when the man filming the video said “Indian” means “savage” gets brushed aside because the media didn’t highlight it?

-The main point I’m trying to make is that the rape joke is horrible, but it’s not grounds to villainize an entire group.
+The main point I’m trying to make is that the rape joke (not made by Sandmann) is horrible (and shouldn’t be tolerated), but it’s not grounds to villainize Sandmann as an individual or to use his smirk as a symbol of oppression.
 If that’s the case, then why aren’t we villainizing the others who contributed to the tension?
-Should we blame the media for that.
+The man recording the video was part of the Black Hebrew Israelites and said heinous things to both the Indigenous Peoples March AND the Covington Catholic Students, so why is the man recording the video not being targeted the way Sandmann is?
+Should we blame the media for that?

 At this time, I emailed Greg, Head of the English Department, seeking advice on further action.
 My main concern was that my grades would be subject to unfair judgment due to the nature of my professor’s responses.
 I wrote the email later that day.